Psalms For Life

 who reigns in majesty over Israel

-and reveals his power in the skies.
+and reveals his power in the clouds.

 35 God is awesome in his sanctuary